quantum-tinkerer/MeanFi/README.md

 ```

 Dictionary keys are lattice displacements; each value is an orbital matrix.
-`EnergyDIIS()` is the default solver.
-Results report energies and entropy per
+`EnergyDIIS()` is the default solver and mixes densities using internal energy.
+Final results report energies and entropy per
 cell per physical orbital, with entropy in units of Boltzmann's constant:
 `free_energy = internal_energy - kT * entropy`.
 Filling counts electrons per
 cell.
 A BdG Hamiltonian of size 2N still has N physical orbitals.